harmonycms/user-bundle/README.md

 ## Step 4: User class
 This bundle provide a default entity class `App\Entity\User`, configured by a Symfony recipe.
-This class already extends the abstract mapped entity `Harmony\UserBundle\Model\User` with the following content:
+This class already extends the abstract mapped entity `Harmony\Bundle\UserBundle\Model\User` with the following content:

 ```php
 <?php